-Use the Initial Set Screw Inserter (Figure 5) by itself or with the Alignment Tube to deliver Locking Set Screws into each Screw Housing.
+Use the Initial Set Screw Inserter (Figure 6) with the Alignment Tube to deliver Locking Set Screws into each Screw Housing.
 The Counter Torque Tube can be used interchangeably for Set Screw delivery.

-1. Press fit instrument tip into Set Screw torx to load implant.
+1. Press fit instrument tip into Set Screw hexalobe to load implant.
 Set Screw may be tapped against a table for a tighter fit.